On strongly spanning $k$-edge-colorable subgraphs: Introduction

+For a multigraph $G$ and $k\in N$, let A proper $k$-edge-colorable subgraph of $G$ containing $\nu_k(G)$ edges will be called a maximum $k$-edge-colorable subgraph.
+We define $\nu(G)=\nu_1(G)$.

-The quantitative aspect of the investigation of maximum $k$-edge-colorable subgraphs of graphs and particularly, $r$-regular graphs has attracted a lot of attention, previously.
-The basic problem that researchers were interested was the following: what is the proportion of edges of a graph (or an $r$-regular graph, and particularly, cubic graph), that we can cover by its $k$ matchings?
+The quantitative aspect of the investigation of maximum $k$-edge-colorable subgraphs of multigraphs and particularly, $r$-regular multigraphs has attracted a lot of attention, previously.
+The basic problem that researchers were interested was the following: what is the proportion of edges of a multigraph (or an $r$-regular multigraph, and particularly, cubic multigraph), that we can cover by its $k$ matchings?

-For the case $k=1$ in \cite{Hobbs} an investigation is carried out in the class of simple cubic graphs, and in \cite{Bella,HenningYeo,TakaoBaybars,Takao,Weinstein} for the general case.
-Let us also note that the relation between $\nu _{1}(G)$ and $ \left\vert V\right\vert $ has also been investigated in the regular graphs of high girth \cite{GirthBound}.
+For the case $k=1$ in \cite{Hobbs} an investigation is carried out in the class of cubic graphs, and in \cite{Bella,HenningYeo,TakaoBaybars,Takao,Weinstein} for the general case.
+Let us also note that the relation between $\nu _{1}(G)$ and $ \left\vert V\right\vert $ has also been investigated in the regular multigraphs of high girth \cite{GirthBound}.

 The same is true for the case $k=2,3$.
-Albertson and Haas investigate these ratios in the class of simple cubic and $4$-regular graphs in \cite {AlbertsonHaasFirst,AlbertsonHaasSecond}, and Steffen investigates the problem in the class of bridgeless cubic graphs in \cite{Steffen}.
-Similar investigations are done in \cite{Rizzi_2009} for subcubic graphs.
-In \cite{part1} the problem is addressed in the class of cubic graphs.
-Finally, a best-possible bound is proved in \cite{DeltaSubgraphs} for the case $k=\Delta(G)$ in the class of all graphs.
+Albertson and Haas investigate these ratios in the class of cubic and $4$-regular graphs in \cite {AlbertsonHaasFirst,AlbertsonHaasSecond}, and Steffen investigates the problem in the class of bridgeless cubic multigraphs in \cite{Steffen}.
+Similar investigations are done in \cite{Rizzi_2009} for subcubic multigraphs.
+In \cite{part1} the problem is addressed in the class of cubic multigraphs.
+Finally, a best-possible bound is proved in \cite{DeltaSubgraphs} for the case $k=\Delta(G)$ in the class of all multigraphs.